vcj/drums/index.md

 <img src="images/drumkit2.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/drumkit2.jpg', '_blank');" />

 As for the data itself: I worked from written sheet music.
 If you can read regular sheet music, awesome!
+Good for you.
 Throw it all out, because drum sheet music is different.
 There isn’t a scale, really.
 No chords, no octaves, the note placement just refers to the different drums.
 Like so:

 <img src="images/drumkit2_noted.jpg?raw=true" onclick="window.open('https://raw.githubusercontent.com/vcj/drums/master/images/drumkit2_noted.jpg', '_blank');" />